 Materials may be purchased in memorial or honor of a friend or relative.
 The general nature of the book, or its subject area, will be based upon the interests of the honoree, the wishes of the donor, and the needs of the Library in accordance with the "Collection Development" policy.
-Memorial tributes will be identified by an inscription in the book or material, and notation made on the electronic record of the item.
+Memorial tributes will be identified by an inscription in the book or material.